-If a child wets or soils themselves while they are at foundation stage it is important that measures are taken to have them changed (and if necessary cleaned) as quickly as possible.
-Our staff are experienced and trained at carrying out this task if you wish them to do so or, if preferred, the school can contact you or your emergency contact who will be asked to attend without delay.
+If a child wets or soils themselves while they are at Foundation Stage it is important that measures are taken to have them changed (and if necessary cleaned) as quickly as possible.
+The school will contact you, or your emergency contact, to attend without delay.

 Donegall Road Primary has an Intimate Care Policy which is available to view on request from the office.